wp-plugins/schreikasten/readme.txt

 9. 'Right now' widget in dashboard with Schreikasten's data.

 == Changelog ==

+= 0.14.17 =
+* Solving a bug with the reply system.
+* Allowing images.

 = 0.14.16 =
 * Solving a warning with wp_kses.